maxhbr/LDBcollector/README.md

 The Fedora Legal team is responsible for this project.

+## Contribution

+To create a merge request to this project you must log in using Fedora OpenID.
+You can do that on [SSO page](https://gitlab.com/groups/fedora/-/saml/sso).

 ## Source and Output Formats

 The source data are stored in [TOML](https://toml.io/en/) format.
 This was agreed as a simplest format for even non-technical contributors.